 - Subtotals: Provide separate subtotals for both legal services and expenses

-- Tax Details: Your tax identification number and applicable sales tax rates should be clearly displayed on the invoice.
+- Tax Details: Clearly display your tax ID and applicable sales tax rates on the invoice.
 Some states require sales tax on certain legal services while others exempt them entirely.
-Itemize taxable services (such as copying, postage, or administrative tasks) separately from non-taxable professional legal services to ensure compliance with state regulations
+Itemize taxable expenses (such as copying or postage) separately from professional legal services to comply with state regulations.
+To apply this correctly, consult your state bar association or a tax professional to confirm which services in your area are taxable

 - Total Amount Due: The total amount due has to be displayed at the bottom right corner of the invoice